Please contact the appropriate library personnel with questions regarding any of these services.

 Let your students know that the library is here to help!
 Feel free to use the Syllabus Statement below in any of your course materials (syllabi, Moodle sites, assignment handouts, etc.).

 Abell Library is here to help you find the resources you need to succeed!
 Visit us online at www.austincollege.edu/library or whenever we are open to discover a wealth of scholarly articles and books, DVDs, and more.
 Access librarians via email, chat, Zoom, or just call us for personal assistance.
 A variety of study spaces and technology are also available.
 (The Extended Study Area is available 24/7 throughout the year with valid AC ID.)
-Regular Semester Hours: Mon-Thu 7:45am-Midnight; Fri 7:45am-6pm; Sat 11am-5pm; Sun Noon-Midnight.
+Regular Semester Hours: Mon-Thu 7:45am-9pm; Fri 7:45am-6pm; Sat CLOSED; Sun 1pm-9pm.
 Phone: 903-813-2236 / Email: firstname.lastname@example.org

 Not sure what we can teach your students?
-A librarian can visit your class to provide instruction on a variety of topics, ranging from accessing and exploring library resources, to more in-depth discussion and analysis of appropriate information sources.
+A librarian can visit your class to provide instruction on a variety of topics, ranging from accessing library resources and using advanced searching techniques, to more in-depth discussion and analysis of information sources and usefulness/appropriateness.
 Check out the Library Instruction Menu for an array of options.

-Depending on your desired learning outcomes (and the course), one session may be sufficient; however, if your students haven’t previously been introduced to the library and have a research assignment for your class (e.g., in an FYS or intro level course), two sessions are highly recommended.
+Depending on the desired learning outcomes for your course, one library session may be sufficient.
+However, if your students haven’t previously been introduced to the library and have a research assignment for your class (e.g., in FYS or another intro level course), two sessions are highly recommended.

 The list of menu options is not exhaustive, so if there are other resources or topics you would like addressed that are not mentioned here, we're happy to discuss the options with you.
 Please contact Andrew Smith (Instruction Librarian) with any questions and to customize your library session(s)!